Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Solution: Again, see your Pediatrician.
 In the meantime, make sure that you keep your baby in an upright position for 30 minutes after a feeding.

-Developmental milestones/The Wonder Weeks
+13. Developmental Milestones/The Wonder Weeks

 Phew, babies go through A LOT in the first year.
 Their growth and development is occurring at such a fast pace.
 We already talked about how your baby might be fussy during a physical growth spurt, but what about during a mental growth spurt?